tom-tan/bhxiv-gen-pdf/README.md

 Generate the PDF with

-    ./bin/gen-pdf [dir]
+    ./bin/gen-pdf [dir] [bioh]

-where *dir* points to a directory where paper.md and paper.bib reside.
+where *dir* points to a directory where paper.md and paper.bib reside and *bioh* refers to the event.
+Events are

+    "Japan2019", "France2019", "Covid2020"

 For example from the repository try

-    ./bin/gen-pdf example/logic/
+    ./bin/gen-pdf example/logic/ "Covid2020"

 which will currently generate the paper as *paper.pdf*.